1992–93 New York Knicks season

 The 1992–93 New York Knicks season was the 47th season for the team in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the Knicks acquired Charles D. Smith, Doc Rivers and Bo Kimble from the Los Angeles Clippers, acquired All-Star guard Rolando Blackman from the Dallas Mavericks, and Tony Campbell from the Minnesota Timberwolves, and later signed free agent Herb Williams in November.
 The team also selected shooting guard Hubert Davis from the University of North Carolina with the 20th overall pick in the 1992 NBA draft.

-For the season, the Knicks changed their primary logo, adding a silver triangle behind a redesigned text of the word "Knicks" and an orange basketball.
-The team slightly redesigned their uniforms, replacing the previous Knicks logo with the newer logo on the right leg of their shorts.
-The Knicks' new logo remained in use until 1995, when they added the city name "New York" above their logo, while the uniforms lasted until 1997.
+For the season, the Knicks redesigned their primary logo; the team added a silver triangle with a blue outline, behind a redesigned text of the team name "Knicks" in orange letters with blue and black shadows, and an orange basketball with blue seams.
+The team also slightly updated their home and road uniforms, replacing the previous Knicks logo with the newer logo on the right leg of their shorts.
+The Knicks' new primary logo would remain in use until 1995, where they would add the city name "New York" in blue letters above their logo; the updated uniforms would last until 1997.